 Believe it or not, news spreads.
 If someone loves your email content, he or she might recommend you to someone else.
 The better your emails, the more signups you’ll get — and without spending money on a paid email list.

-Yes, ads cost money, but the ROI can be incredible.
+Yes, ads cost money, but the ROI on collecting emails the right way can be incredible.
 In fact, email marketing outperforms most other methods of capturing and converting leads.

 If you don’t have the cash to spend on ads, no sweat.
 Just use the organic methods we’ve talked about throughout this article to grow your email list.
 Don’t buy subscribers.
 Bring them to you with quality content.